-Get the Ultimate CompTIA+ Certification Bundle for only $59!
+Get the Ultimate CompTIA+ Certification Bundle for only $49!

 It's tough to find work these days that doesn't require some pretty impressive computer skills.
-We're not just talking about proficiency with some basic office software or keyboarding skills, either; some of the most in-demand IT jobs require you to be an expert in security, Cloud software, Linux,networking, and more.
+We're not just talking about proficiency with some basic office software or keyboarding skills, either; some of the most in-demand IT jobs require you to be an expert in security, Cloud software, Linux, networking, and more.
 How on Earth do you get these under your belt?
-When do you have the time to study, or the money for tuition?
+When do you have the time to study or the money for tuition?

 The online education experts at iCollege have the solution you've been hoping for with the Ultimate CompTIA+ Certification Bundle.
 By studying online, at your own pace, and at a much lower cost than you'd expect, you'll get all the training you'll need to pass the professional certification IT exams that will finally get you the job you've been wanting, or move your IT career to the next level.

-The Ultimate CompTIA+ Certification Bundle is available right now through Android Central Digital Offers for only $59, a 97% savings on an eight course bundle that would normally cost you over $2300!
+The Ultimate CompTIA+ Certification Bundle is available right now through Android Central Digital Offers for only $49.99, a 98% savings on an eight-course bundle that would normally cost you over $2300!
 Over a 12 month period, you'll learn from the very best and cover all of the essential IT topics, including:

 - PC Hardware, Motherboards, and Processors